GetWellClinic/ai-moa/docs/security-configuration.md

 ## Considerations for Backup Procedures ##

 If you use some backup system for your server, be aware of how and where your backup stores the backup files.
 Ensure that the backup system is encrypted at rest, and that the transfer is through encrypted tunnels.
 It is best if you are able to delete/remove the password credentials in the AI-MOA configuration files before backup.
+The log files contain PDF file names.
+If the filenames are labelled with sensitive information, you should delete the log files before backup.

+## Database connections ##

+AI-MOA does not provide a database.
+If you use the SQL database connection functionality, please ensure that the database is secured as per best-practices.
+For example, the SQL database can be installed on the same local VM host as AI-MOA, and allowing only localhost access.
+For external SQL database connections, consider enabling encrypted SQL server connections.